Ben-Malin/ben-malin.github.io/_posts/2024-12-30-solarCarWheels.md

 ---

-In some senses, there's not too much more to discuss here - there's not really any doubt as to what the optimal design is, the top teams figured it out long ago.
+In some senses, there's not much more to discuss - there's no doubt as to what the optimal design is, the top teams figured it out long ago.
 However, I do think that there's still some small performance gains to be found here, and I want to drive home to the teams towards the back of the pack just how important the wheels are.